Editor’s Note: This post was originally published in 2017 and updated in 2022.

-The one thing you don’t know is how to explain the importance of Inbound Marketing to your CEO with the goal of convincing your boss you need more money in your marketing budget.
+The one thing you don’t know is how to explain the importance of digital marketing to your CEO with the goal of convincing your boss you need more money in your marketing budget.

 Like most complicated issues, it becomes much simpler when it is broken down into steps.
-The following framework should provide everything you need to prepare.
-Here are the 4 steps to convince your boss of the importance of Inbound Marketing.
+Here are four steps to get your marketing budget approved -- with the increase you need.

 #1 Define the Challenge

-The first thing you must realize is that, while you may be a master in the ways of inbound marketing, many others in your company, including your superiors, don’t understand how a true inbound digital marketing program actually works.
+The first thing you must realize is that, while you may be a master in the ways of digital marketing, also known as inbound marketing, many others in your company, including your superiors, don’t understand how a true digital marketing program works.

 Obviously, your boss is not going to increase the budget for an unknown marketing strategy.
 So, your first step must be to help them recognize your customers are changing.
-As mentioned above, customers now do their research before they ever speak with a sales rep, completely turning the tables on what old-style marketers believed true.
+Customers now do their research before they ever speak with a sales rep, completely turning the tables on what old-style marketers believed true.
 You are no longer in the driver’s seat.

 If you are currently running a digital marketing campaign, how many leads have you collected from that source?
 How many are still coming from non-digital sources?
 If you aren’t running a digital marketing campaign, how much revenue are you losing to the competition?

-As you compile all your collected data, arrange it so it shows the opportunities for company growth.
-Focus on increasing brand awareness, generating more quality leads, and converting more leads.
+As you compile all your collected data, arrange it to show the opportunities for company growth.
+Focus on increasing brand awareness, generating more quality leads and converting more leads.
 Nothing catches a CEO’s attention like company growth and new revenue opportunities.

 #2 Provide Proof It Works

 While you may have your company’s personal data to back up your claims about the return on investment of digital marketing, your CEO will want more concrete proof that it works.
-Remember: You are asking your boss to make a large investment in inbound marketing, something he may not see as a necessity.
-Here are a few statistics on revenue, profit, and the bottom line that may assist you in your endeavor:
+Remember: You are asking your boss to make a large investment in digital marketing, something he may not see as a necessity.
+Here are a few 2022 statistics on the success of digital marketing that may assist you in your endeavor:

 #3 Explain How It Works